 Some new information came to light when on May 6 1946 the Minneapolis Tribune in Ruth Thompson's Minnesota Memories column published a look-back at Eloise Butler under the theme that the Garden was a memorial to the former teacher.
 The writer states Monarch was taken down in 1942, but in 1940 we have Martha Crone’s report to the Board of Park Commissioners that it was 1940.
 The size of the tree in the article is given as 4 feet in diameter and 14 feet in circumference and the age of 700 years is given which is a repeat of what is stated in many references of the time.
 The only previous reference to the actual size of the tree is Eloise Butler's measurement.

 Since Martha Crone had the tree taken down and was there at the time, perhaps this new reported size comes from what was seen in 1940, in which case if we use the circumference of 14 feet we have an average diameter of 53 inches and the tree growth tables tell us the tree could have been about 400 years old, still well short of Eloise Butlers proudly proclaimed age of 700 years.
+The 400 year age happens to agree with the Park Board Forester, Louis Boeglin, who estimated the tree to be 400 years back in 1923 when a fire in dry grass and leaves enveloped part of Glenwood Park and came close to Monarch.(Minneapolis Star December 13, 1923 "City's Oldest Tree Periled by Flames in Glenwood Park”).
 But there is no doubt that Monarch was old and decaying.

 On April 4, 1912, tree surgeons were brought it.
 Eloise noted in her log “Monarch treated surgically today.”
 Dead limbs were removed and concrete was used to reinforce the rotting trunk.
 The rotting trunk may be the reason that the base of tree usually produced a mushroom, Polyporus frondosus [Hen of the Woods], often of large size - 25 pounds in 1935.